Day Tripper: A-side status and promotional clips

 "Day Tripper" had been conceived as the A-side of the Beatles' next single but the band came to favour "We Can Work It Out", which was predominantly written by McCartney and recorded later in the Rubber Soul sessions.
 Lennon continued to argue for "Day Tripper".
 To promote the upcoming release, the Beatles filmed mimed performances of the two songs on 1–2 November for inclusion in the Granada TV special The Music of Lennon & McCartney.
 At the start of "Day Tripper", the band were accompanied by a group of go-go dancers.

 On 15 November, EMI announced that the A-side would be "We Can Work It Out", only for Lennon to publicly contradict this two days later.
-As a compromise, the single was marketed as a double A-side, the first of its kind in the UK.
+As a compromise, the single was marketed as a double A-side.
 Lennon's championing of "Day Tripper" was based on his belief that the Beatles' rock sound should be favoured over the softer style of "We Can Work It Out".

 Further to the Granada filming, the Beatles decided to promote the single solely through pre-recorded film clips for the first time.
 On 23 November, they filmed three black-and-white promotional clips for each of the songs at Twickenham Film Studios in south-west London.
 The clips were designed to be sent to various television music and variety shows around the world, to air on those programmes in lieu of personal studio appearances.
 Directed by Joe McGrath and later known collectively as the "Intertel Promos", the filming also included mimed performances of "I Feel Fine", "Ticket to Ride" and "Help!" for inclusion in Top of the Pops' round-up of the biggest hits of 1965.

 As with the other clips, the promos for "Day Tripper" showed the Beatles making minimal effort to appear as though they were performing the song.
 In the first clip, the band members are dressed in black and perform on a stage in front of shiny pillars.
 Following the song's bridge, Starr marches rather than plays, seated at his drum kit.

 For the second promo, they wore their military-style jackets from their August 1965 concert at New York's Shea Stadium.
 Surrounded by travel-themed props, they perform in front of a backdrop of tinsel and a New Year's greeting in French.
 Lennon and McCartney stand behind an aeroplane, while Harrison and Starr play through the windows of a railway carriage.
 With no drum kit visible, Starr discards his drumsticks in favour of a saw and begins sawing through the carriage.
 In music critic Richie Unterberger's view, Starr's antics lend the performance "a dash of surrealism (by 1965 pop group standards at any rate)".